Current Wildflower Season

 Kulin is 283 kilometres south-east of Perth and the shire encompasses the towns of Kulin, Pingaring, Jitarning, and Holt Rock.
 En route to Wave Rock, Buckley’s Breakaway is a picturesque landform where erosion has cut through the orange laterite and formed spectacular white cliffs and gullies from the underlying clay.
 The gully is dominated by cypress pine, blue mallee and box poison, but it is the top of the breakaway which has the most interesting plants.
 It’s a natural garden, with something in flower year-round.
 There is a profusion of golden dryandras, soft pink petrophiles, pink and yellow verticordias, blue dampiera and many others.
 In the shelter of the shrubs look for delicate orchids, triggerplants and sundews.

 Buckley’s is 70 kilometres east of Kulin, off the Holt Rock Road.
 On the same road but 20 kilometres east of Kulin (follow the Tin Horse Highway), there is a shady picnic spot at the base of Jilakin Rock.
 An easy climb to the top of the rock provides spectacular views of Jilakin Lake and the surrounding wheatbelt.
 Wildflowers form a wonderful display when the season is good.
 Jilakin Rock has the most isolated known stand of Jarrah (150 kilometres from the main Jarrah belt), surviving on the water run-off and quality soils at the base of the rock.
 Kulin shire has an abundance of wildflower reserves.
 Hopkins Nature Reserve comes to life in the early spring and is an extremely important flora conservation area.
 North Jitarning Nature Reserve has a picnic area and is perfect to walk through and experience many different vegetation areas.
 Roadside flora is also abundant.
-Contact the Kulin Resource Centre on +61 8 9880 1021 for more information.
+The Macrocarpa Trail adjacent the townsite offers an easy walking trail through interesting bushland.

 Merredin

 Wildflowers bloom well in the area, which is three hours from Perth.
 August to October is a good time to see many species of shrubs in flower and orchids if the winter has been kind.
 In the Merredin townsite, reserves such as Tamma Parkland and Merredin Peak are worth exploring.
 Hakea and wattle species, tea trees and hibbertia are some species that put on a show.
 These look beautiful under the tall salmon gums and morrel trees.
 Wheatbelt woodlands have some of the greatest diversity of plants of any habitat in the State.
 Around the numerous granite rock outcrops in the southern section of the Merredin shire the shrubs are blooming.
 Patches of everlastings and understorey shrub displays make rocks such as Mt Moore, Totadgin Conservation Park, Eaglestone Rock, worth a visit.
 Follow our Wildflower Trail a 120km loop that takes you to our key wildflower spots, trial map is available in the Merredin Brochure.
-Contact the Central Wheatbelt Visitor Centre for more information on +61 8 9041 1666.

 Mt Marshall

 The Shire of Mt Marshall is within the north-eastern Wheatbelt, 273 kilometres from Perth.
 It is made up of both pastoral and cropping country and has numerous granite outcrops and nature reserves that put on a magnificent wildflower display given good seasonal conditions.
 The shire includes the towns of Bencubbin and Beacon.
 Wattles, foxgloves, grevillea, hakea, bottlebrush, milkwort, pompoms, everlastings and some orchids may be seen around the rocky outcrops (snail, spider and donkey orchids).
 One great drive follows Bimbijy Road, where you can travel through the pastoral country and take in excellent views of the district from Mt Churchman.
 Another interesting drive is Mouroubra Road Walong which you can travel north through the Shire to Payne’s Find and the Great Northern Highway.
 Please note, if you plan on driving Mouroubra Rd please give the Shire of Mt Marshall a call beforehand to check road conditions.
-Maps of the district and tourist drives are available from the Bencubbin Community Resource Centre, Beacon Resource Centre or contact the Shire of Mt Marshall on +61 8 9685 1202.

 Mukinbudin